Michael Owen says Chelsea made an ‘expensive mistake’ with £600m spending spree

 Ferdinand said: “When you’ve got players sitting on huge wages who have got three, four, five, some six or seven years left on their contracts, the problem you’ve got is who buys them for a big price and pays that amount of wages that they’re on?”

-Owen responded: “Well, they don’t, do they, so they’re going to have a problem for a few years now.
+Owen responded: “Well, they don’t, so they’re going to have a problem for a few years now.
 They’re going to have players that they want out that they can’t get out.

 “They’re going to have to get players out so they might have to get some of the players that they don’t really want to get rid of out.”